 Q: In addition to using the green screen and special effects team, were there other RTF ties with the film?

 Many RTF students, faculty, and alumni were instrumental to the production and held key positions, including those listed below.
-You can find historical information about Texas suffragists and complete bios of the team on our website, citizensatlastfilm.com.
+You can find complete bios of the team, along with historical information about Texas suffragists, on our website, citizensatlastfilm.com.